Benefits of Quitting Weed

 Contingency Management Therapy for weed addiction

 Contingency management is a type of therapy that relies on incentives and rewards to reinforce healthy behaviors like staying sober.
-Of course, some of the benefits you see after stopping weed may be reward enough.
+Of course, some benefits you see after stopping weed may be reward enough.

 Motivational Enhancement Therapy for Quitting Weed